Rolstenhouse/personal_site/_writing/theater.md

 The best advice: what would X do here?
 Where X is the best role player that comes to mind.

 What role will you play today?

+EDIT: Nov.
+16, 2024 - [Impro](https://amzn.to/4fOsuXV) is a great book on status, playing games, and treating life as improv.